Ruby Cabernet: History

 Ruby Cabernet is a cross between Cabernet Sauvignon and Carignan created in 1936 by Dr Harold Olmo at UC Davis in California.
 The intention was to combine Carignan's heat tolerance with Cabernet Sauvignon's quality, like the Cinsaut x Pinot noir cross that led to Pinotage a few years previously.

 Wine regions

 Argentina

 A little is grown in Argentina for blending into bulk wines.

 Australia

-Small amounts are grown in the Hunter Valley and Murray-Darling region, disappearing into nondescript blends.

-However a few producers take the variety seriously.
+Small amounts are grown in the Hunter Valley and Murray-Darling area, disappearing into undistinguished blends.
+However, a few producers take the variety seriously.
 Andrew McPherson in Victoria uses the variety in several export wines f.x Full Fifteen exported to England and Denmark.

 Brazil

 Vale do São Francisco winery in Pernambuco, Brazilian Northeast region, successfully grows the variety and produces the wine Botticelli Coleção Ruby Cabernet.
 Vinícola Campos de Cima in Itaqui, Campanha Gaúcha, grows the grape and produces a 100% varietal of the wine Ruby Cabernet.